Fine compactified moduli of enriched structures on stable curves: Defining compactified enriched structures

 for $G$.
 Note that $\phi^*s^*\ca I_G = t^*\ca I_H$, and the pullback of a torsion free rank 1 sheaf is torsion free rank 1, and surjectivity is stable under pullback.
 We thus obtain an enrichment datum

 In this way, we build an enrichment datum for $C_T/T$ from one for $C_S/S$.

 \begin{lemma} Let

 be a \emph{compatible} enrichment datum for $C/S$.
-Then the pullback to $T$ (as constructed above) is also compatible. \end{lemma} \begin{proof} Formation of pullbacks, quotients and support are compatible with base-change.
+Then the pullback to $T$ (as constructed above) is also compatible. \end{lemma} \begin{proof} Formation of pullbacks, quotients and the Fitting support are compatible with base-change.
 Formation of kernels of surjections to \emph{flat} targets are also compatible with base change.
 Thus the problems are essentially combinatorial.

-Let $B$ be a non-empty subset of the edges of $\Gamma_T$.
-Let $A$ be the set of edges of $\Gamma_S$ which map to edges in $B$ (so in particular $\# A = \#B$).
-Let $H$ be a hemisphere of $B$ with all separating edges of $H$ contained in $B$.
-Then every separating edge of $\phi_\Gamma^{-1}H$ is contained in $A$, since it maps to a separating edge of $H$.
-Conversely, if $G$ is a hemisphere of $\Gamma_S$ with every separating edge of $G$ contained in $A$ then $G$ is the pullback of a hemisphere from $\Gamma_T$; indeed, any vertex $v$ of $\phi_\Gamma^{-1}\phi_\Gamma(G)$ which is not contained in $G$ must be connected to some vertex of $G$ by a chain of edges which are all contracted by $\phi$, but then none of these edges are in $A$, contradicting the existence of such a $v$.
+Let $E_T'$ be a non-empty subset of the edges of $\Gamma_T$.
+Let $E_S'$ be the set of edges of $\Gamma_S$ which map to edges in $E_T'$ (so in particular $\# E_T' = \#E_S'$).
+Let $H$ be a hemisphere of $\Gamma_T$ with all separating edges of $H$ contained in $E_T'$.
+Then every separating edge of $\phi_\Gamma^{-1}H$ is contained in $E_S'$, since it maps to a separating edge of $H$.
+Conversely, if $G$ is a hemisphere of $\Gamma_S$ with every separating edge of $G$ contained in $E_S'$ then $G$ is the pullback of a hemisphere from $\Gamma_T$; indeed, any vertex $v$ of $\phi_\Gamma^{-1}\phi_\Gamma(G)$ which is not contained in $G$ must be connected to some vertex of $G$ by a chain of edges which are all contracted by $\phi_\Gamma$, but then none of these edges are in $E_S'$, contradicting the existence of such a $v$.

-In this way we see that $\phi_\Gamma^{-1}$ induces a bijection between hemispheres of $\Gamma_T$ with all separating edges in $B$ and hemispheres of $\Gamma_S$ with all separating edges in $A$.
+In this way we see that $\phi_\Gamma^{-1}$ induces a bijection between hemispheres of $\Gamma_T$ with all separating edges in $E_T'$ and hemispheres of $\Gamma_S$ with all separating edges in $E_S'$.
 Thus in the notation of \ref{def:compatibility} we see that

 where the sums run over the relevant sets of hemispheres discussed above.
-The result is clear since the formation of the support of a coherent module commutes with pullback, \cite[\href{http://stacks.math.columbia.edu/tag/056J}{Lemma 056J}]{stacks-project}. \todo{Owen: The argument being that if we take something supported everywhere, then pull it back, it's still supported everywhere?
-Is that true?
-I'm imagining including a point into a point with fluff, and pulling back the fluff.
-D: formation of support of coherent modules commutes with base change --- added a ref. } \end{proof}
+The result is clear since the formation of the Fitting support of a coherent module commutes with pullback, see \ref{fitt_0_in_ann}. \end{proof}